 In your server access logs or CloudTrail logs, you might see requests that use the

-global endpoint.
+legacy global endpoint.
 In this example, the bucket name is

-and the legacy global endpoint is shown:
+and the legacy global

-Virtual Hosted-Style Requests for US East (N. Virginia)
+Virtual-hosted–style requests for US East (N. Virginia)

-Requests made with the legacy global endpoint go to US East (N. Virginia) by default.
+Requests made with the legacy global endpoint go to the US East (N. Virginia) Region by default.
 Therefore, the legacy global endpoint is sometimes used in place of the Regional endpoint for US East (N. Virginia).
 If you create a bucket in US East (N. Virginia) and use the global endpoint, Amazon S3 routes your request to this Region by default.

-The legacy global endpoint is also used for virtual hosted-style requests in other supported Regions.
-If you create a bucket in a Region that was launched before March 20, 2019 and use the legacy global endpoint, Amazon S3 updates the DNS to reroute the request to the correct location, which might take time.
-In the meantime, the default rule applies, and your virtual hosted–style request goes to the US East (N. Virginia) Region.
-Amazon S3 then redirects it with an HTTP 307 redirect to the correct Region.
-For S3 buckets in Regions launched after March 20, 2019, the DNS doesn't route your request directly to the AWS Region where your bucket resides.
-It returns an HTTP 400 Bad Request error instead.
-For more information, see Making requests.
+The legacy global endpoint is also used for virtual-hosted–style requests in other supported Regions.
+If you create a bucket in a Region that was launched before March 20, 2019, and use the legacy global endpoint, Amazon S3 updates the DNS record to reroute the request to the correct location, which might take time.
+In the meantime, the default rule applies, and your virtual-hosted–style request goes to the US East (N. Virginia) Region.
+Amazon S3 then redirects it with an HTTP 307 Temporary Redirect to the correct Region.

-For all other Regions, the path-style syntax requires that you use the Region-specific
+For all other Regions, the path-style syntax requires that you use the

-endpoint when attempting to access a bucket.
-If you try to access a bucket with
+Region-specific endpoint when attempting to access a bucket.
+If you try to

-the legacy global endpoint or another endpoint that is different than the one
+access a bucket with the legacy global endpoint or another endpoint that is

-for the Region where the bucket resides, you will receive an HTTP response code
+different than the one for the Region where the bucket resides, you receive an

-307 Temporary Redirect error and a message indicating the correct URI for your
+HTTP response code 307 Temporary Redirect error and a message that indicates the

-resource.
+correct URI for your resource.
 For example, if you use

 https://s3.amazonaws.com/